 - Psychology 208 — Lifespan Development

-- Nursing 125 — Foundations in Nursing (this course may be taken concurrently with Nursing 226 and Nursing 227 for transfer and change of major students entering as sophomores.)
+- Nursing 125 — Foundations in Professional Practice I (this course may be taken concurrently with Nursing 226 and Nursing 227 for transfer and change of major students entering as sophomores.)

 Nursing Program applicants who do not meet the stated academic criteria for admission to nursing (ACT 21 or higher, and high school GPA 3.2 or above) may be considered for admission as a pre-nursing student based on the ACT score and high school GPA.
 Students who are admitted as freshmen pre-nursing students are not officially admitted to the Nursing Program until they have successfully achieved the progression criteria listed above, and have completed an official application for admission to nursing at the end of their freshman year.